jobinrjohnson/wiz-homekit-esp32-bridge/README.md

 # WiZ → Apple Home Bridge (ESP32 / HomeSpan)

-An ESP32 firmware that **auto-discovers every Philips WiZ device on your LAN** and exposes each one to the **Apple Home app** natively via [HomeSpan](https://github.com/HomeSpan/HomeSpan).
-No Homebridge, no hub, no cloud — the ESP32 *is* the HomeKit bridge.
+An ESP32 firmware that **auto-discovers every Philips WiZ device on your LAN** and exposes each one to the **Apple Home app** natively via [HomeSpan](https://github.com/HomeSpan/HomeSpan) — no Homebridge, no hub, no cloud.
+The ESP32 *is* the HomeKit bridge.
+It also exposes a local **magnetic reed switch** (door/window contact sensor) wired to a GPIO.

+## Features

+- **Zero-config WiZ discovery** — scans the whole subnet over UDP (works even on routers that block broadcast).
+- **All WiZ light/plug types** — color, tunable-white, dimmable, and smart plugs.
+- **Phone-based WiFi setup** — no hardcoded credentials; provision from your iPhone via a setup Wi-Fi network.
+- **Reboot-stable** — each device gets a permanent HomeKit ID derived from its MAC, so names/rooms/automations survive restarts.
+- **Self-healing** — re-scans periodically; devices missed at boot or added later appear automatically.
+- **Local hardware** — a reed switch on a GPIO shows up as a HomeKit Contact Sensor.

 ## Supported accessories